I'm an adventure lover, photographer/entrepreneur that spent four years living…

 5. Nezu Museum – Ayoyama – Harajuku

 Not far from Shibuya, you have the Harajuku neighborhood which is adjacent to Aoyama and Omotesando.
-This is one of the most beloved museums in Tokyo because of its beautiful and peaceful Zen garden.
+This is one of the most beloved museums in Tokyo because of its Zen garden.
 It’s a private museum that houses a collection of Pre-Modern Japanese and East Asian art, so it’s also small and intimate.
 You can honestly spend a good amount of time here sitting or meditating in the garden.

 6. Thermae Yu Onsen – Shinjuku